 In fact, we have been brought into cases throughout the state where a professional or one with a promising future has, in fact, been subject to greater punishment for a drug prosecution, merely by virtue of the fact that the prosecutor had been attempting to manipulate such a circumstance for maximum political advantage.
 Often times mere possession cases can be converted to possession with intent to distribute drugs for those not legally protected.
 Do not let the truth get in the way of reality.
-It is in the area of dealing and possession with intent to distribute drugs that can lead to the most tragic of penalties to those not adequately prepared.
+It is in the area of dealing and possession with intent to distribute that can lead to the most tragic of penalties to those not adequately prepared.

 Call Me For Free To Learn What We Do & How We Can Help You.
-There are many understandable reasons why good people find themselves involved in drug dealing activities to simple possession of illegal drugs.
+There are many understandable reasons why good people find themselves involved in dealing activities to simple possession of illegal substances.
 We understand the financial difficulties of otherwise law abiding citizens who have turned to the sale of drugs either to pay their bills or save homes from foreclosure.
 We know the hardships that have lead hard working people to resort to the use of illegal drugs to sustain them.

 POSSESSION OF MARIJUANA:(Class A Misdemeanor)